ipjohnson/SeleniumFixture/README.md

 ```

 ###Fill
-Fill allows you to easily populate form element with a given set of values.
+Fill allows you to easily populate form elements with a given set of values.
 Currently textboxs, radiobutton, checkbox, select and textarea are supported.

 ```C#
 // Navigate to page and fill out form